francescozanellato/PasteOnlyText/README.md

 In Windows, create the program shortcut on the Desktop, pointing to the following path:

-    "C:\msys64\mingw64\bin\deploy\PasteOnlyText\PasteOnlyText.vbs"
+    "C:\PortableApps\PasteOnlyText\PasteOnlyText.exe"

 Double click the link to open the program.

-If you need to move the program in a different folder, double click on the script "PasteOnlyText.vbs" instead of on "PasteOnlyText.exe".
+If you need to move the program folder in a different location, double click on the script "PasteOnlyText.vbs" instead of on "PasteOnlyText.exe".
 This vbs script sets some "path" variables before running the application.
+Therefore, after moving the program folder, you can create a shortcut on the Desktop pointing to the following path (where "C:\PortableApps" is the nex location):

+    "C:\PortableApps\PasteOnlyText\PasteOnlyText.vbs"

 # Compiling (alternative method for all operating systems):